PresidentNick/gyhw-readme/README.md

 The post is implemented using a Django ModelForm and may be found in ForumView called Thread.
 It may be beneficial to extend a Wagtail article for easier indexing, searching, and moderation by admins.
 Code is found in 'forum' folder.

 ###Resources
 Resources are used to give girls tools to learn.
 An example of resources include tool kits that Smart Girls provides that range from "how to change a tire" to "how to adopt a pet".
+Resources are essentially articles that staff can create.
+To create one, you must log in with a staff account (admin, moderator, or editor) and go to the resources tab.
+Then you click on the bird on the bottom right of the page and click on "Add a child page" this will take you to the admin interface where you can create and article by providing a title, intro, and body.

 ###Resources Technical Overview
-(Resources technical overview here)
+Resources were implemented as Article objects in the backend.
+An Article is an extension of a wagtail Page.
+This way it can be easily indexed.
+Besides the Page fields, Articles have a date, which is automatically written whenever an Article is created or modified, an intro (250 length character field), and a body (a wagtail richtext field).

 ###Profile
 The site will have a simple profile page with the following features: